 Overview of Mathematical Sciences Department MS programs

-The Department of Mathematical Sciences offers graduate programs of study in mathematics with specializations in the fields of algebra, analysis, topology, applied mathematics, probability and statistics, actuarial science, industrial mathematics, and atmospheric science.
+The Department of Mathematical Sciences offers graduate programs of study in mathematics with specializations in the fields of algebra, analysis, topology, applied mathematics, probability and statistics, and actuarial science.

 The student may prepare for a career in teaching at the secondary or college level and for a career in research in the academic, industrial, government, or business communities.

-Five options for the master’s degree are offered: the standard mathematics option (A), the industrial mathematics option (B), the statistics option (C), the actuarial science option (D), and the foundations of advanced studies option (E).
-Students who plan to continue for a Ph.D. degree with a focus on mathematics/statistics should elect an option from options A, B, C, and E, or the dual master’s degree option.
-The department also offers a master's degree in atmospheric science.
+Three options for the master’s degree are offered: the standard mathematics option (A), the statistics option (B), and the actuarial science option (C).
+Students who plan to continue for a PhD degree with a focus on mathematics/statistics should elect an option from options A, B, C, or the dual master’s degree option.

 Dual Master’s Degree Option

 In addition to multiple options available for MS in mathematics, the Department of Mathematical Sciences at UWM and the Department of Technomathematics of Fachhochschule Aachen (FHA), Germany have recently created a Dual Master’s Degree Program in Mathematics.
 The students enrolled in this program will be able to earn Master’s degrees from both institutions upon completion of the common course requirements.